tldr-pages/tldr/pages/common/pipenv.md

 `pipenv install {{package_name}}`

-- Install all dependencies for a project (including dev):
+- Install all the dependencies for a project (including dev):

 `pipenv install --dev`